ANASRHARRASS/wp-pixels-ultra/GTM-SETUP-GUIDE.md

 3. Add it in WordPress under **Ultra Pixels → TikTok CAPI Token** and save.

 **Deduplication best practice:**
-- The plugin sends server events with the same `event_id` provided in `up_event` (e.g., `order_<id>` for purchases).
+- The plugin sends server Events API calls with the same `event_id` provided in `up_event` (e.g., `order_<id>` for purchases).
-- In your GTM tag, set **Event ID** to the `event_id` dataLayer variable so TikTok can dedupe browser vs. server events.
+- In your GTM tag, set **event_id** to the `event_id` dataLayer variable so TikTok can dedupe browser vs. server events.

 **Verify Events:**
 - Open TikTok **Test Events** and perform a checkout.
-You should see both browser and Events API entries sharing the same Event ID.
+You should see browser and Events API entries sharing the same Event ID and payload fields above.
 - Confirm no duplicate pixel injection (view source: only GTM loads TikTok).
+If you see duplicates, ensure **Let GTM manage all client pixels** stays enabled.

 ### Google Ads Conversion Tracking